myeongsuseong/myeongsuseong.github.io/_pages/about.md

 * Dr. Seong gave an invited talk at Bio-Nanophotonics System Laboratory, Department of Biomedical Engineering, Yonsei University, Korea, on August 26, 2024.

 * Jiachen Zhou received an unconditional offer for PhD study on August 21, 2024.
 Jiachen will join the Lab as a PhD student in Electronic and Electrical Engineering in September 2024.
 He will mainly study and work on the development and applications of photoacoustic imaging systems.
 Welcome aboard Jiachen!

-* Postgraduate research fellowship (PGRS, FOSA2406037, value: 297,000 RMB) has been awarded from XJTLU to support the 3-year tuition fee of a PhD student on July 16, 2024.